Welcome to Ozark Musicians Abroad

 Find the latest information on our Ozark trip below.

-Our inaugural international tour will be with a group of performers and staff from Oklahoma, southwest Missouri and Northwest Arkansas.
+Our inaugural international tour will be with a group of performers and staff from Oklahoma, Southwest Missouri and Northwest Arkansas.
 The Ozark Trail follows a scenic and varied route that joins the Ozark Highlands Trail that dates back to the early 1900s, leading through the Ozark Mountains to the St. Francois Mountains region.

 To keep things as simple as possible, choose below if you would like to fill out the nomination form for each student or download an Excel template and fill out the information for several students.